bpruthaa/aboutme/README.md

 I have a hobby of writing.
 I've written quiet a few blogs on different topics and you can read all of them at here : https://medium.com/@prutha.bhatt

-I've hosted 3-4 college events and not the certificatwe of all was given but you can find my Proof of Work at my Linked In : https://www.linkedin.com/in/prutha-bhatt-a54625215
+I've hosted 3-4 college events and not the certificatwe of all was given but you can find my Proof of Work at my Linked In : https://www.linkedin.com/in/prutha-bhatt-a54625215.
+Also you can reach out to me at here.

 I hope you find this Introduction sufficient.